Ellaria Sand by Amok©

 A Storm of Swords

-Ellaria accompanied Oberyn to King's Landing when Oberyn took the seat on the small council offered to Prince Doran, and was a guest at the wedding of Joffrey Baratheon and Margaery Tyrell.
-She was also present at Tyrion Lannister's trial by combat, and witnessed Oberyn's brutal death.
+Ellaria accompanies Oberyn to King's Landing when Oberyn takes the seat on the small council offered to Doran Martell, Prince of Dorne.
+She is a guest at the royal wedding of King Joffrey I Baratheon and Margaery Tyrell, seated with other Dornishmen at a place of honor away from the Tyrells.
+Oberyn hints that Ellaria wants to sleep with Cersei Lannister.
+Ellaria is also present at the trial by combat for Tyrion Lannister, and she witnesses Oberyn's death at the hands of Ser Gregor Clegane.

 A Feast for Crows

-After Oberyn's death, Ellaria escorted his remains back to Dorne.
-She was secluded in the Water Gardens with her daughters by Prince Doran after the arrest of the eldest Sand Snakes, to prevent them from being used in the plots of others.
+After Oberyn's death, Ellaria escorts his remains back to Dorne.
+She is secluded in the Water Gardens with her daughters by Prince Doran after the arrest of the eldest Sand Snakes, to prevent them from being used in the plots of others.

 A Dance with Dragons

-Ellaria is later summoned to the private chambers of Prince Doran and is distraught when she hears Obara's statement on how the Mountain's death "...is a start".
+Ellaria is present at the feast when Ser Balon Swann delivers the head of Gregor to Prince Doran.
+Ellaria is later summoned to Doran's private chambers and becomes distraught when she hears Obara Sand's statement that Gregor's death "is a start".
 Ellaria wants it to be an end with Tywin Lannister, Robert Baratheon, Amory Lorch and now the Mountain dead, which is everyone who was part of the death of Elia and her children.
-Ellaria fears for her own daughters, who worship Obara, Nymeria and Tyene, and fears where the quest for revenge will lead them.
+Ellaria fears for her own daughters, who admire Obara, Nymeria, and Tyene Sand, and fears where the quest for revenge will lead them.
 Doran comforts her and tells her to go to her girls.

 The Winds of Winter